svitoyt/calculator_example/README.md

 # calculator_example
-The example of calorie calculator for the website
+The example of calorie calculator for the website (by me)